Skip to Content

 Hundreds of Millions Won Since 1993

 Traumatic brain injuries are most commonly caused by a sudden physical force or blow to the head and occur most often when the momentum of the brain causes it to impact the skull.
 These excessive forces cause tearing or bruising of the brain and can lead to life-altering injury to the victims.
-Unfortunately, brain and head injuries are common occurrences in many types of accidents, including motorcycle accidents, automobile crashes, slip and fall accidents and pedestrian accidents.

 We thoroughly prepare each case to accomplish your goals.
-Call (386) 333-6613 to begin a free case evaluation with our Daytona Beach brain injury lawyer.
+Call (386) 333-6613to begin a free case evaluation with our Daytona Beach brain injury lawyer.

-What Is the Most Common Type of Traumatic Brain Injury?
+What is a Traumatic Brain Injury?

 Is a Concussion a Traumatic Brain Injury?